Trans histories, trans stories, and trans community.

 Each are critical, each nourish the soul, and I have devoted myself to each of them.

+I am Aino Pihlak.
+I am a trans woman, PhD student at the University of Toronto, and social historian of trans feminine existence.
+My research interests include 20th century, Anglophone trans feminine subcultures along with 20th century histories of trans feminine sex work and porn.
 I became a historian out of a deep love of those who came before me, and who made my journey easier.
-In turn, I hope my scholarship, public speaking, and advocacy make it easier for those who will come after me.
-At a time of unprecedented trans visibility, counter-balanced by a surge in trans misogyny and transphobia, illuminating these histories is more important then ever, and I am passionate about sharing them with those in community and beyond.
+In turn, I hope my scholarship, public-speaking, and advocacy make it easier for those who will come after me.
+At a time of unprecedented trans visibility counter-balanced by a surge in trans misogyny and transphobia, illuminating these histories is more important then ever.
+I am passionate about telling these stories to those in community and beyond.
 If you are interested in hearing these stories, or for any other business enquiries, please contact me at: chris.pihlak [at] mail.utoronto.ca.

-The passion that I bring to academic service, and my drive to create meticulous trans histories are acts of service to the community which sustains me.
-This sense of duty to my community underpins my drive for scholastic excellence.
 I am a 2024-2025 Doctoral Fellow with the Centre for the Study of the United States and the Northrop Frye Centre at Victoria College, the 2024-2026 Graduate Student Representative for the Canadian Historical Association, and a 2024-2025 Visiting Research fellow with the University of Victoria's Trans Chair.
-Before my arrival at the University of Toronto, I obtained a Master's in History at the University of Victoria, receiving the 2024 Gold Medal for Outstanding Master's Thesis for “A Movable Closet: Constructions of Femininity Among Twentieth Century Transfeminine Periodical Communities.”
+Before my arrival at the University of Toronto, I obtained a master's in History at the University of Victoria.
+There the Faculty of Humanities awarded me its 2024 Gold Medal for Outstanding Master's Thesis, for my thesis titled “A Movable Closet: Constructions of Femininity Among Twentieth Century Transfeminine Periodical Communities.”
+My work can be found, or is forthcoming, in Sexualities, Gender & History, The Abusable Past, the Journal of the History of Sexuality, and Intersections.
+I have extensive experience in facilitation, archival research, historical writing, academic lectures, and public-speaking.
+I hope my analyses of the complexities and messiness of past trans lives honours those who built the path I now walk on.